bartlomiej-aleksiejczyk/aquaweb.css/README.md

+# Aquaweb.css

-Welcome to **Aquaweb.css**, a customizable, lightweight CSS framework designed to give your website a retro-inspired aesthetic.
+**Aquaweb.css** is a customizable, lightweight CSS framework designed to give a simple way to style HTML with an emphasis on a native HTML look.
+What's more, Aquaweb.css is fully responsive, just like the native styling of HTML

 **Note**: Aquaweb.css is currently in the early stages of development and may not be suitable for production environments yet.